mabdullah679/-course-enrollment-project/planning/docs/GOALS_AND_ROADMAP_V1.2.md

 ## ✅ Goals by Environment

-### DEV ENVIRONMENT
+### DEV ENVIRONMENT v1.3

-* Scaffold microservices and gateway app using JHipster
+* Scaffold gateway app and all core microservices (student, course, enrollment, grade) using JHipster

+* Wire up Spring Cloud Consul for service discovery; each microservice self-registers via Docker-aware config

-* Build REST endpoints for `student`, `course`, `enrollment`, and `grade`
+* Create REST endpoints and verify health via a dedicated, dev-only TestController (/api/test) in the gateway

-* Develop a frontend (React or Vue) integrated via API Gateway
+* Secure endpoints with JWT-based Spring Security; selectively open certain endpoints (permitAll) for dev testing

-* Use H2 or Docker-based PostgreSQL locally
+* Use H2 or Docker-based PostgreSQL for local development and Liquibase for schema evolution

-* Implement full validation, exception handling, and test coverage
-* Create `dev.sh`, `reset-db.sh` for local automation
-* GitHub Actions CI for build, test, and Docker image tagging
-* Optional: Deploy to preview environments via Docker Compose
+* Automate local runtime setup with dev.sh, reset-db.sh

+* Lint, format, and dependency-upgrade automation integrated using ESLint, Prettier, and npm-check-updates

+* Scaffold GitHub Actions workflows: initial focus on lint/test/build pipelines scoped to gateway and shared infra

+* Postpone service-specific CI logic until all services are scaffolded, then refactor into a centralized, commit-aware pipeline

-* Secrets managed locally using `.env.dev`
+* Secrets and dev credentials managed using .env.dev, excluded via hardened .gitignore

 ### STAGING ENVIRONMENT